abhilashabhilash3/Brain-Tumor-Segmentation-using-DNN/README.md

 ## 5. Conclusion

-1. Several Deep Learning and Image processing techniques were studied in the due course of the project.
-2. We completed research work with current usage of techniques in image preprocessing, image segmentation, common feature extraction and classification recently used were analyzed and studied.
-We choose in total 3 systems-

-      i.
-SOBEL + MD-UNET (Dice score-0.9918)
-      ii.
-2D -VNET (Dice score-0.9947)
-      iii. **WNET (Dice score-0.9964)**
-3. The output received is of tumor region highlighted into three regions which are edema, enhancing tumor and non enhancing tumor.
-The dice score of
-    99.64% was achieved
+The output received is of tumor region highlighted into three regions which are edema, enhancing tumor and non enhancing tumor.
+The dice score of     99.64% was achieved